delay4now/main/gandhi-quotes-01.md

 There are many ways to approach this tribute.
 In the reflection below, I focus on presenting Gandhi not as someone who achieved results through non-violent methods, but as a person who deeply internalized the essence of religion and, from that foundation, developed non-violence as a way of action.
 The outcomes of these actions are not of primary concern here.

 In taking this approach, I do leave out certain powerful elements from the film.
 For instance, the almost sacred portrayal of his marriage, especially the scene of his wife’s death, is not discussed.
 Similarly, I do not explore the moment when Shukla from Champaran approaches Gandhi, visibly exhausted and starving, yet chooses to voice the suffering of his people before taking even a single bite of food.
-This scene can be seen as a parallel to a moment in the film *Cycle* ([Cycle (2018 film)](https://en.wikipedia.org/wiki/Cycle_(2018_film))), where a “customer” visits Keshav and is first offered a meal.
+This scene can be seen as a parallel to a moment in the film [*Cycle*](https://en.wikipedia.org/wiki/Cycle_(2018_film)), where a “customer” visits Keshav and is first offered a meal.

 Nevertheless, this selective focus follows from the perspective adopted here.
 Gandhi repeatedly emphasized that his methods and decisions were guided by contemplation of religious scriptures.
-To view him solely through a modern lens of non-violent protest would therefore be to miss the foundation from which those actions arose.
-In fact, Gandhi wrote his ([own commentary on the *Bhagavad Gita*](https://www.mkgandhi.org/ebks/message-of-the-gita.pdf)), illustrating how deeply it influenced him.
-Accordingly, this reflection frequently uses the Gita as a lens through which to understand Gandhi.
+To view him solely through a modern lens of non-violent protest would be to miss the foundation from which those actions arose.
+In fact, Gandhi wrote his [own commentary on the *Bhagavad Gita*](https://www.mkgandhi.org/ebks/message-of-the-gita.pdf), illustrating how deeply it influenced him.
+Accordingly, the remarks below frequently use the Gita as a lens to understand Gandhi.

 # Selected Quotes from the movie *Gandhi*

 Below is a selection of quotes from the film [*Gandhi*](https://en.wikipedia.org/wiki/Gandhi_(film)).
 For additional context, the reader may also refer to the [screenplay](https://www.sellingyourscreenplay.com/wp-content/uploads/screenplay/scripts/Gandhi.pdf), which is available online.
-After presenting each group of quotes under a heading, I offer my reflections on that collection.
+After presenting each group of quotes under a heading, I offer reflections on that collection.

 ## On Fighting